noctuid/tdrop/README.md

 Necessary features don't work on many window managers, including mine.

 ## Why Not Use wmutils?
 Maybe in the future.
 The only advantage I can see over xdotool is that it can toggle mapping (`mapw -t`), but this wouldn't be used in this script anyway since different code is executed depending on whether or not the window is mapped or unmapped.
-Also the command names are somewhat cryptc and resizing to a percentage isn't supported (would have to convert percentages to pixels).
+Also the command names are somewhat cryptic and resizing to a percentage isn't supported (would have to convert percentages to pixels).

 ## Similar:
 - [drawer](https://github.com/lharding/lsh-bin/blob/master/drawer)